-Are endangered or threatened species and critical habitats on or near the project area? ☐ Yes No Describe how this determination was made: A search of http://dwrcdc.nr.utah.gov/ucdc/viewreports/te_cnty.pdf yielded the Ute-Ladies' tresses, June Sucker, and Gray Wolf which are either endangered or threatened in the Weber County Area.
-The existing site does not have waters for fish and does not have vegetation such as Ute-Ladies' tresses so these species are not present onsite.
-Site visits have shown that there are not any gray wolf species in this area either.
-1.10 Historic Preservation Are there any historic sites on or near the construction site? ☐ Yes Describe how this determination was made: A search of the National Register of Historical Places was made and gives no historical sites within a mile of the site.
-1.11 Applicable Federal, Tribal, State or Local Programs N/A 1.12 Maps
+Are endangered or threatened species and critical habitats on or near the project area? ☐ Yes No Describe how this determination was made: A search of http://dwrcdc.nr.utah.gov/ucdc/viewreports/te_cnty.pdf yielded was made and yielded only the Ute-Ladies'-tresses, June Sucker, and Gray Wolf as either threatened or endangered in the Weber County Area.
+Ute-Ladies' Tresses occurs along riparian edges, gravel bars, old oxbows, high flow channels, and moist to wet meadows along perennial streams.
+It typically occurs in stable wetland and seepy areas associated with old landscape features within historical floodplains of major rivers according to fws.gov.
+The site does not have these characteristics.
+The June Sucker is a fish and is endemic to Utah Lake and the Provo River.
+The site is in an area adjacent to Highway 89 with no evidence of the Gray Wolf.
+This site, therefore, does not have any threatened or endangered species.
+1.10 Historic Preservation Are there any historic sites on or near the construction site? ☐ Yes □ No Describe how this determination was made: A search of the National Register of Historic Places was made and gives no historical sites within a mile of the project location.

+1.11 Applicable Federal, Tribal, State or Local Programs

+1.12 Maps